syed-nafis/Electricity_Demand-Fuel_Required-Forecasting-Bangladesh/README.md

 ## Project Structure

 - `script/`
-  - `downloader.py`: Downloads daily electricity reports from the PGCB website using Selenium or BeautifulSoup4 in a new folder name "Daily Reports". commandline options :
+  - `downloader.py`: Downloads daily electricity reports from the PGCB website using Selenium or BeautifulSoup4 in a new folder name "daily_reports". commandline options :
-      - `path` : path of the folder where files would be downloaded
-      - `last_page_numer` : the last page number till which it should download to.
+      `--path` : path of the folder where files would be downloaded `--last_page_numer` : the last page number till which it should download to.
-      - `downloader` : selenium or bs4
+      `--selenium` : use selenium downloader
+      `--bs4`: use BeautifulSoup4 downloader

   - `extract_area_wise_energy_demand_supply.py`: Extracts area-wise demand and supply data from downloaded Excel files.
-  - `extract_past_data.py.py`: currently extracts power_plant information from daily_reports in a .csv or .excl file
+  - `extract_past_data.py.py`: currently extracts power_plant information from daily_reports in a .csv or .excl file with multithreading enabled
+      `--path` : path of the daily_reports folder `--threads` : the number of threads to use, deafult = 0 `--excel` : combined excel output
+      `--csv` : combined csv output

   - `extract_powerplant_generation_data.py`: Extracts generation data per power plant.
   - `extract_data_from daily_report.py`: Extracts specific data from a daily report.
   - `monthly_report_script.py`: Processes monthly reports.